-Work Seeker Services registers work seekers, retrenched workers, work and learning opportunities, training and income-generating opportunities on the Employment Services of South Africa system, and facilitates access to employment and income-generating opportunities for the unemployed and underemployed.
+Work-Seeker Services registers work-seekers, retrenched workers, work and learning opportunities, training and incomegenerating opportunities on the Employment Services of South Africa system, and facilitates access to employment and income-generating opportunities for the unemployed and underemployed.

-Designated Groups Special Services facilitates the transfer of subsidies to national organisations to promote the employment of Persons with Disabilities.
+Designated Groups Special Services facilitates the transfer of subsidies to national councils and workshops for the blind to promote the employment of Persons with Disabilities.